Helping Your Research

 - Study the MOA of approved CVD drugs

 - Quantify the presence and relative abundance of 16 cell types present in cardiac tissue

-- Compatible with a variety of sample types including blood, cardiac tissue, organoids, stem cells, engineered cell lines, explants, and organs on a chip
+- Compatible with a variety of sample types including blood, cardiac tissue, organoids, engineered cell lines, explants, and organs on a chip

 - Generate data in 24 hours with less than 30 minutes hands on time and simple data analysis